Skip to main content

-Update on the National Registry for Hearing Implants
+Update on the National Registry for Hearing Implants – March 2025

-It has been a very busy year for the National Registry for Hearing Implants (NRHI) steering group, with significant progress being made towards our eventual goal of a registry for all implanted hearing devices.
+It has been a very busy year for the NRHI steering group, with significant progress being made towards our eventual goal of a registry for all implanted hearing devices.
 The primary aim of the registry remains to improve safety and outcomes for hearing implant users in the UK.

 Background

-A suite of outcome datasets have been developed for cochlear implants - these include relevant clinical information, complications, and in future will include patient-reported outcomes (PROMs and PREMs).
+For the NRHI a suite of outcome datasets have been developed for cochlear implants - these include relevant clinical information, complications, and in future will include patient-reported outcomes (PROMs and PREMs).
 Other registries being developing in parallel with the NRHI include neural implants, breast and cosmetic implants and pelvic floor implants.

-Trusts in England have already received notice that they will soon be required to complete core datasets for all type IIb and III medical devices.
+Trusts in England have already received notice that they are required to complete core ‘MDOR’ datasets for all type IIb and III medical devices.
 This will include cochlear implants, ABI, active bone conduction implants and MEI (as type III) and other bone conduction implants (as type IIb).
+The ORP have funded development of a national online portal for data submission.
+They will also support ongoing data analysis and reporting.

 Progress to date

-In order to progress work on the NRHI, Katherine Wilson, Kate Hanvey, Debi Vickers, Jenny Townsend and Dan Jiang have been working closely with NHSE, ORP, and NEC (the registry software provider) to provide expert clinical input.
-We have now completed User Test Acceptance for the Registry dataset and data-entry portal.
-A pilot version of the registry is now ready to test by a few CI centres, as soon as final governance approvals are in place to start entering ‘live’ patient data.
-A manual/handbook and training resources to support registry users are nearly completed, including a series of webinars supported by live Q&As.
+A manual/handbook and training resources to support registry users are available, including a series of webinars supported by live Q&As.
 We understand that each site will have their own optimal process for entering registry data, so will aim to provide flexible support, including on the use of barcode scanners or paper proformas if required.

 NHSE and the NRHI steering group are currently actively engaging with the Welsh, Scottish and Northern Irish governments to explore alignment, governance and data sharing arrangements for the NHRI and the wider outcome registries programme.